FredericEspiau/brain-dumps/piano/piano.md

 1. [Music Theory for Songwriters: The Fundamentals](https://www.linkedin.com/learning/music-theory-for-songwriters-the-fundamentals/) by Julian Velard.
 For a total newbie that I was when I first tried watching this years ago, it got overwhelming pretty quickly.
 But after I went through a couple of introductory things elsewhere it was quite useful.
 So don’t start with this if you know nothing yet, but come back to it later in your journey.

-1. [Music Theory for Songwriters: Harmony ](https://www.linkedin.com/learning/music-theory-for-songwriters-harmony/)by Julian Velard.
+1. [Music Theory for Songwriters: Harmony](https://www.linkedin.com/learning/music-theory-for-songwriters-harmony/)by Julian Velard.
 A follow-up to the one above so the same applies.
 Julian covers interesting things but I think at times he forgets about the level of the target audience.

 1. [Music Theory for Songwriters: Rhythm](https://www.linkedin.com/learning/music-theory-for-songwriters-rhythm/) by David Franz.
 This one was really good and to the point.
 Can recommend it for anyone.